clalancette/pycdlib/docs/design.md

 * Relatively simple API.
 * Python 2 and Python 3 compatibility.
 * Expansive test coverage.
-* Limited in-place modification of existing ISOs, something that none of the other libraries support.
+* In-place modification of existing ISOs, something that none of the other libraries support.
 * Performance approaching that of genisoimage.

 ## Non-Goals